ihom3/SocialTap/Sprint3.md

         * dashboard/update-socials

-- Created dashboard with buttons to Update the user's Name, Bio, and Socials, as well as to see how their profile appears to others
+- Created a dashboard for the user to change their Name, Bio, and Socials and to see how their profile appears to others

 - Routed Name, Bio, and Social edit buttons to separate pages with an entry form for the user to enter their desired changes

-- Wrote new tests in Angular and Cypress to ensure all functions are working properly
+- Wrote new tests in Cypress to ensure all new functions are working properly

 - Improved navigation with a sidebar and clickable logo